codefellows-portland-javascript-401d4/express-mongo-relations/README.md

 ==================================================
 This app launches a local HTTP server which is backed by a persistent data store.
 The server responds to GET, POST, PUT and DELETE requests for resources '/teams' and '/players', with the domain being my fantasy football league. :football:

-...with the bonus of being powered by Express! :bullettrain_side:
+...with the bonus of being powered by Express! :train:

 ...and Mongo! :floppy_disk: